©

 I identify myself as a human and speak calmly to the dog.

-In case of bite
+In the event of a bite

 I don't attack the dog